 Oprah Winfrey said, “Real integrity is doing the right thing, knowing that nobody is going to know whether you did it or not.”

 Everything we do says something about the person we are.
 As you begin building the brand of yourself, whether it’s at college, at work, or when socializing, you ought to be aware that reputation matters.

 I’m not saying to keep your thoughts and opinions to yourself, but the complete opposite.
 We ought to have the courage to get off the sidelines and onto the playing field.
 We should not imprison who we truly are and what we believe – we shall never silence our heart and, instead, speak up about the things that matter.
 And we shall never be a bystander.

 Choose doing what feels right in your heart over what’s easy or fast.
 Know what your values are, and put them into practice.
-And, whatever decisions you make, do it for the right reasons.
+And, whatever decisions you make, do them for the right reasons.
 You’ll see that by doing so, you will attract those people whose values are aligned with yours and you will build an authentic and engaging brand everyone wants to support.

 4. Live a Life of Service

 During my first couple of semesters at Loyola University Chicago, I remember being a shy student who wouldn’t speak up nor voice my thoughts, opinions, and opinions.
 It wasn’t until Dr. Len, one of my professors, saw something in me – something I couldn’t even see for myself – that I had the courage to build self-confidence and turn my situation around.
 Through his guidance, I developed the inner strength to voice my ideas, expand my comfort zone, and take on leadership roles.